 Have You Been Scammed?

-If you've already sent money to a PCH con artist, contact your local police office.
-You will also need to be extra cautious in the future because scammers consider people who have been scammed to be easy prey, and there is a good chance that you will be targeted again.
+If you've already sent money to a PCH scammer, contact your local police office.
+You'll also need to be extra cautious in the future because scammers consider people who have already been scammed to be easy prey, and there's a good chance that you will be targeted again.

 If you noticed you were being scammed in time and didn't send any money, check out these 7 places to report sweepstakes scams.
 You can also follow these steps to report a scam directly to Publishers Clearing House.